ofsoundof/LocalViT/README.md

 The repository is based on the [timm package](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://github.com/rwightman) and [Deit](https://github.com/facebookresearch/deit) by Hugo Touvron.

+# Update

+Swin Transformer is added in the experiment.
+When training under the same training protocol, LocalViT-Swin outperforms Swin-T by 1.0% in terms of Top-1 Accuracy.

 # 1. Model Zoo